Is Having a Pet Good For a Child?

 - Making a bed

 If you choose to get your child a dog, they will need physical activity daily.
 Depending on the breed, the level of physical activity necessary will vary.
-So, make sure your child is up for the task; just because they are active outside with their friends won’t necessarily mean they want to run with the dog or throw a ball.
-A daily walk will require your child to stop things they are interested in so that they can tend to the well-being of their pet.
+Make sure your child is up for the task; just because they are active outside with their friends won’t necessarily mean they want to run with the dog or throw a ball.
+A daily walk will require your child to stop things they are interested in so that they can tend to their pets’ well-being.
 Get them ready for the physical requirements by having them take walks at the same time every day.

 Article written by Author: Brandon Butler and The Dog Daily Expert